pablogar-velez/pablogar-velez/README.md

 🤝 I’m eager to collaborate on projects related to embedded software, AI-driven system integration, aerospace applications, and software verification aligned with industry standards such as DO-178C.

-📧 Reach me at: pablogar.velez@gmail.com | LinkedIn: [your LinkedIn URL]
+📧 Reach me at: pablogar.velez@gmail.com
 🗣 Pronouns: He/Him